marvande/website_ada_bubble582/_posts/2019-12-13-data_story.md

 ---
 layout: post
-title:  "Tell me what you buy and I will tell you who you are.
+title:  "Tell me what you buy, and I will tell you who you are.
 A data story."
 date:   2019-12-12
 excerpt: "A story about shopping patterns."
 image: "/assets/images/pic07.jpg"